Top Rated El Yunque Tour with Transport

-These facts are encapsulated into the flag, so we invite you to hang around and take a few minutes to explore this page, created to give readers the highlights of the history of the Puerto Rico flag, which is deeply embedded into the everyday lives of Puerto Ricans.
+We invite you to relax and take a few minutes to explore this page, created to give readers the highlights of the history of the Puerto Rico flag, which is deeply embedded into the everyday lives of Puerto Ricans.
 History is much more than colors and stripes.
 We have included music and photo galleries of images taken around the island.
 The flag tells tales of past dreams, current life on the island, and hopes for the future.

 Following is a video of the beloved song, Que Bonita Bandera, to the tunes of Plena, an original musical genre of Puerto Rico.

 History & Design of the Puerto Rican FlagPuerto Rico History

 Traveling back in time, it all commenced with the accelerated tyrannical state in which the people of Puerto Rico were living imposed by the oppressive power of Colonial Spain.
 The current flag was officially adopted in 1952, but the history of the Puerto Rican flag began back in 1868.